cucumber/cucumber-rails/README.md

     [bundle exec] appraisal rails_6_0 rake test

-To remove and rebuild the different gemfiles (for example, to update a rails version or its dependencies), use the following:

-    [bundle exec] appraisal update

-If you've changed versions of the dependencies, you may find it helpful to forcefully clean each appraisal's gem lock file in `gemfiles/`.
-You can do this using:

-    [bundle exec] rake clean

 ### Adding dependencies

 To support the multiple-gemfile testing, when adding a new dependency the following rules apply: